IamSavitha/ML_Learn/ML_types/Supervised_Learning_Complete_Guide.md

 ### 1.1 What is Supervised Learning?

 **Definition:**
 Supervised learning uses labeled data (categorical or numerical) to learn a mapping function from inputs (features) to outputs (labels).
-The "supervision" comes from having the correct answers during training.

 **Core Relationship:**
 ```